cedricgrothues/home-automation/service.device-registry/README.md

 **Arguments**

-- `"controller":string` filter by the name of the device's controller (optional/query paramter)
+- `"controller":string` filter by the name of the device's controller (optional/query parameter)

 **Response**